FastPix/web-video-data-core-sdk/README.md

 # Step 3: Basic Integration

+Before using the FastPix Video Data Core SDK, ensure you have installed either HLS.js or DASH.js player libraries:

 The `workspace_id` is a mandatory field that must be provided.
-In addition, install the hls.js package, import the Hls instance, and attach it to the HTML5 video element.
-Pass both the Hls instance and the Hls constructor function, along with custom metadata, to the `fastpixMetrix.tracker` function.

-Once the player has loaded the URL and playback has started, the SDK will then begin tracking the analytics.
+Below are the integration steps for both HLS.js and DASH.js players.

+## HLS.js Integration

 ```javascript
 // Import HLS.js library for video streaming